LenweSaralonde/MusicianMIDI/README.md

 * Select your MIDI input device on the right column

 ## How to play
-In WoW, click on the Musician minimap icon then **Open MIDI keyboard**.
+In WoW, click on the Musician minimap icon then **Open MIDI keyboard** or type `/mus midi`.
 You can play live using your MIDI keyboard as long as the MIDI keyboard window is focused in game.